Nagasaki45/Sign-language/README.md

 1. Start the WekiMini.
 In the input section choose 30 inputs and in the output section choose the type: "All dynamic time warping" with `X` gesture types where `X` is the number of expected sentences you want to work with.
 Hit next.

 1. Run `./sign_language.py`.
-It will start to pass data from the LeapMotion to the WekiMini and get data back to convert to audio and say them.
+It will start to pass data from the LeapMotion to the WekiMini and get data back, convert gesture IDs to text and play the sentences.

   > Some WekiMini functions are still not fully automated.
-You will have to find the sweet spot of the threshold slider manually using the WekiMini GUY.
+For example, you will have to find the sweet spot of the threshold slider manually using the WekiMini GUI.

 1. Enjoy